GedMullen/classes/rdbms.md

 # Week 3

 Create a directory on Ygritte called "sqlexercises" and create a file in that directory called "wk3.sql".
-Write SQL in wk3.sql to output the information from the employees database in the tasks below.
+Write SQL in wk3.sql to output the information from the employees database detailed in the tasks below.
 Once you have successfully completed each of the tasks use [comments](http://dev.mysql.com/doc/refman/5.7/en/comments.html) to comment out the SQL commands you have completed before moving on to the next task (don't delete the code you have completed).

 1 .
 A list of all female employees.
 <br>2 .
 A list of female employees that have a last name of “Gils”